impresso/CLEF-HIPE-2020/README.md

 ## About

-Shared task organised in the context of the [impresso](http://impresso-project.ch) project, and accepted as a [CLEF 2020](https://clef2020.clef-initiative.eu/) Evaluation Lab.
+HIPE is a shared task organised in the context of the [impresso](http://impresso-project.ch) project, and accepted as a [CLEF 2020](https://clef2020.clef-initiative.eu/) Evaluation Lab.
 Its goal is to carry out a named entity processing evaluation campaign on diachronic newspapers material in French, German and English.

+## Corpus

+The corpus will be composed of French, German and English newspaper articles sampled among eight Swiss, Luxembourgish and British/American (still TBD) historical newspapers on a diachronic basis.
+It will be publicly released as part of the shared task.

 ## Evaluation tasks